aayank-singhai/ReSim-Exp/README.md

 ## License

-The repository includes an Apache-2.0 `LICENSE` file inherited from the CogVideo/CogVideoX codebase.
-Model weights are governed by `MODEL_LICENSE`.
-Check the licenses of CogVideoX, SAT, CARLA, nuScenes, Waymo, nuPlan, OpenDV, and any redistributed annotations before public release or commercial use.
+The repository includes an Apache-2.0 `LICENSE` file.
+Model weights may be governed by separate terms in `MODEL_LICENSE`.
+Check the licenses of SAT, CARLA, nuScenes, Waymo, nuPlan, OpenDV, and any redistributed annotations before public release or commercial use.